mcv-m6-video/mcv-m6-2022-team2/README.md

       ├── utilities
 ```

-The user has the ability to select which training sequences (S01, S03...) want by switching the train_seq parameter of the the AICity object in the *w5/main.py* file.
+The user has the ability to select which training sequences (S01, S03...) want by switching the *train_seq* parameter of the the *AICity* object in the *w5/main.py* file.
 The pipeline creates a data folder inside *w5* in which all the predictions are stored divided in different folders depending on the training sequences.
-Furthermore, the user has the ability of running just some parts of the pipeline just by comenting the corresponding lines in the *w5/main.py* file.
+Furthermore, the user has the ability of running just some parts of the pipeline just by comenting the corresponding lines of the *w5/main.py* file.

-So to run the TrackNet run:
+So to run *TrackNet* run:
 ```
 $ python w5/main.py
 ```